3bde1r7man/3dScene/README.md

 - 'l' to rotate the front wheel left
 - 'r' to rotate the front wheel right
-- 't' to return the wheel to the fornt
+- 't' to return the wheel to the front
 - 'f' to move the bicycle froward in the x direction
 - 'b' to move the bicycle backward in the x direction
 - left mouse button to start rotating the bicycle around the building